mslacken/clustduct/Usage.md

 ```
 /usr/sbin/clustduct.sh pxemenu
 ```
-and popuble the file */etc/hosts/* with
+and populate the file */etc/hosts/* with
 ```
 /usr/sbin/clustduct.sh init
 ```
 #### NOTE
 The genders database must not have have spaces, thus we use *\\ws* instead.
 Also the equal character *=* is interpreted, so we use *\\ws* instead.

-When the keyword *mandatoryentry* is used a boot entry for this 'image' for every node is created.
+When the keyword *mandatoryentry* is used, a boot entry for this 'image' for every node is created.

-###JeOS leap 15.0 image creation
+### JeOS leap 15.0 image creation
 Kiwi must be installed with
 ```
 zypper in python3-kiwi
 ```
-For the creation of boot images do following
+For the creation of boot images, do the following
 ```
 git clone https://github.com/SUSE/kiwi-descriptions
 ```
 which are the descriptions for creating the node images.
-As second archive the clustduct script which povides the connection between the **genders** database and **dnsmasq** is needed.
+Second, archive the clustduct script which provides the connection between the **genders** database and **dnsmasq** is needed.
 ```
 git clone https://github.com/mslacken/clustduct.git
 ```
-The previosily downloaded kiwi descriptions allow an easy creation of images for installing the compute nodes.
+The previously downloaded kiwi descriptions allow an easy creation of images for installing the compute nodes.
 The configuration for the JeOS Leap 15.0 can be found under
 ```
 kiwi-descriptions/suse/x86_64/suse-leap-15.0-JeOS/config.xml
 ```
-For the installation on the harddisk, following line must be changed from
+For an installation on the hard disk, the following line must be changed from
 ```
 installiso="true"
 ```